 - Single 1RU can be configured for Dual Cvtrs

 - Feed up to 6 converters from LO unit

 In the configuration diagrammed above, one single 1RU chassis is outfitted with just the Local Oscillators, the front panel and ethernet interfaces and the reference system.
-The outputs of these LOs are then split and multiplexed to the rear of the chassis.
-The RFT Slave units, which have no LOs, accept their inputs from the LO unit.
+The outputs of these local oscillators are then split and multiplexed to the rear of the chassis.
+The RFT Slave units, which have no local oscillators, accept their inputs from the LO unit.
 This configuration is very useful for applications where a large number of converters (say greater than two) need to be phase coherent with each other.
 Slave units without LOs have room for two converter paths each.